School meal programs in the United States: School nutrition and childhood obesity

 The federal government became involved with school meals in the 1940s, responding to concerns that many children were not getting enough to eat.
 According to military officials at the time, a large number of young men in the United States were not fit for active duty because of undernourishment.
 In 1946, President Harry Truman (D, 1945–53) signed the National School Lunch Act into law, providing free school lunches for low-income students.
 In 1966, the Child Nutrition Act shifted control of the school lunch program from a number of government agencies to one, the USDA.

 In the decades since then, childhood weight gain has become a major concern of health experts, as the percentage of children who are overweight has been increasing.
 According to the Centers for Disease Control and Prevention (CDC), for instance, the percentage of overweight children between the ages of six and eleven in 2003-04 was more than double that of the late 1970s.
 As the number of overweight and obese students increased, the focus of school nutrition shifted from its original concern – making sure that students had enough to eat — to its more recent preoccupation with preventing weight gain.

 In 1994, President Bill Clinton (1993-2001) signed the Child Nutrition Reauthorization Bill, which required schools to set limits on the fat content of school lunches.
 According to a 2001 USDA report, lunches became significantly healthier in the years after the law passed.

 However, the report also found that, besides lunches, less-healthy competitive foods were available in many schools, and that those options sometimes provided an incentive for students to skip school lunch altogether.
 Competitive foods have presented an obstacle to the USDA's regulation of food in schools.
 In 1983, a federal court overturned a USDA regulation that had prohibited the sale of junk food in schools from the beginning of the school day until the end of the last meal period.
 The court ruled that the USDA could ban junk food in cafeterias only during mealtimes.

-The USDA does place some restrictions on competitive foods, requiring them to contain at least 5 percent of the recommended daily allowance of a number of specific nutrients, including protein and certain vitamins.
+The USDA does place some restrictions on competitive foods, requiring them to contain at least 5% of the recommended daily allowance of a number of specific nutrients, including protein and certain vitamins.
 But those restrictions have drawn criticism for not limiting foods with ingredients that can be unhealthy, such as sugar, fat, and salt, or those exceeding a certain number of calories.
 As a result, schools cannot sell chewing gum or breath mints, for instance, because they do not contain the required nutrients, but can sell candy bars and french fries, because they do — even though they also contain large amounts of sugar and fat, respectively.